korken89/kicad_libs/README.md

 All footprints should also have a 3d model in step, and may also contain a wrl model.

+Either use this lib by pointing to the folder and adding the environment variable

+`${SHARED}: /path/to/this/kicad_libs/`

+or directly as a submodule in the root folder of the project, command:

+`git submodule add -b master git@github.com:korken89/kicad_libs.git`

 ## Layers and text

 ### Reference